wujiang0156/MCAT-UNet/README.md

 which mainly focuses on developing advanced remote sensing image segmentation.

 ## Install
--First, you need to download mmsegmentation and install it on your server.
+- First, you need to download mmsegmentation and install it on your server.
--Second, place backbone.py and csheadunet.py in the corresponding directory of mmsegmentation.
+- Second, place backbone.py and csheadunet.py in the corresponding directory of mmsegmentation.
--Third, train according to the training strategy of mmsegmentation and the training parameters in our paper.
+- Third, train according to the training strategy of mmsegmentation and the training parameters in our paper.

 ## Pretrained Weights of Backbones